mwgg/UtaBot/README.md

 -a <password>    [Optional] Administration password (required for bot related features like changing nicknames)
 ```
 Upon executing utabot.php you will also be prompted for an optional authentication message to be passed to the server, such as `QUOTE PASS password`, `NICKSERV identify password`, or whatever the case may be.
+###Dependencies
+Certain commands require extra files (maintained by me in other repos), which are noted below.
+Please supply them in the appropriate directories or remove links to these files from utabot.php and plugins/Airports.php.
 ###Commands
 Certain commands, like changing bot nickname or requesting the bot to join other channels require Bot administrator password to be supplied.
 This password is set at launch using the `-a` parameter.
 Commands issued from a channel would produce a response on said channel.
 Likewise, PM commands will be responded to with PM.